EssErrePuntoKa/web/SUPPORT.md

 **Q: Can I cancel my subscription anytime?**

 A: Yes.
-Go to Settings (iPhone Settings, not the app) → Subscriptions → Grit Your Dreams → Cancel.
+Go to Settings (iPhone Settings, not the app) → Subscriptions → Grit Ur Dreams → Cancel.
 Your access continues until the renewal date.

 ---